iiab/iiab-admin-console/roles/console/files/help/Control.rst

 On a Raspberry Pi several other links appear:

+* Wifi Control - Use this to the IIAB Hotspot Password
-* Wifi Control - Use this to switch the builtin WiFi between a hostspot and connection to another router
+* Wifi Control - Also use this to switch the builtin WiFi between a hostspot and connection to another router
 * Bluetooth Control - Use this to turn network over Bluetooth on and off.
 You can run Admin Console over Bluetooth.
 * VPN Control - Use this to turn the IIAB Support VPN on and off.